mcmonkeyprojects/ServerControlPanel/README.md

 ## Setup

-- Requires DotNetCore SDK 3.0 or higher.
+- Requires .NET 5.0 or higher.
 - Designed to run on remote Linux servers.
 - By default configured to open on port `8011`.
 - Meant to sit behind a proxy server (such as Apache).